LibertyDSNP/spec/pages/Roadmap.md

 ### Distributed Content Moderation
 *Status: Not Started*

-Content moderation is hard because it means different things to different people.
+Content moderation can be challenging because it means different things to different people.
 Make customizing content moderation easier through distributing the work and results.

 ### Namespace and Multichain Support